HIWIN LOGO

 Energy conservation actions

-HIWIN has successfully implemented scientific basic energy management through smart energy management strategies.
-We have established an energy baseline and Energy Performance Indicators (EnPIs), and utilized visualization and systematic diagnosis to identify major energy consumption hotspots for effective management and energy conservation solutions.
-Our three-stage action plan is as follows:
+HIWIN has achieved scientific-based energy management goals through smart energy management strategies.
+The organization has established an energy baseline and Energy Performance Indicators (EnPIs), using visualization and systematic diagnosis to identify major energy consumption hotspots for management and energy-saving solutions.
+The three-stage objectives progress from building a foundation for smart energy management, to promoting smart energy management applications, and finally achieving energy management optimization.

-HIWIN is committed to energy management and anticipates numerous challenges in this field in the future.
-Consequently, we are dedicated to effectively managing energy consumption, enhancing energy efficiency, assuming a proactive stance in energy management, generating energy, and refining our energy management system and smart monitoring systems to maximize power generation advantages.
-In 2023, we launched 24 energy-saving projects and plan to implement 29 in 2024.
-These projects include efficiency upgrades for equipment and standby energy management, and have an estimated carbon reduction of 3,780 tCO22e and an estimated electricity savings of 7,637,000 kWh.
-Additionally, we have installed solar power generation, with a cumulative capacity of 2,934.715 kW from 2016 to 2023.
-By leveraging our distinctive competencies and expertise, we unlock boundless opportunities for energy conservation across various domains.
+HIWIN is dedicated to effectively managing energy consumption and enhancing energy efficiency by shifting from a passive to a proactive approach, from energy saving to energy generation, and from refining the energy management system to smart monitoring to achieve optimal power generation efficiency.
+In 2024, we launched 27 energy-saving projects and plan to implement 29 projects in 2025.
+These initiatives include equipment efficiency upgrades and standby energy management, with an estimated carbon reduction of 2,115 tCO2e and an estimated electricity savings of 4,461MWh.
+Leveraging our own capabilities and expertise, HIWIN continues to explore boundless possibilities for energy conservation across various fields.

 Green energy development

-In 2023, the Chiayi County Government and Wepower signed an MOU to establish a Green Energy Bank.
-HIWIN was among the first to sign a PPA for 1.2 MW of locally produced renewable energy, securing approximately 1,500,000 kWh of renewable energy each year, starting from 2024.
+In 2023, the Chiayi County Government and WEPOWER signed an MOU to jointly establish a Green Energy Bank.
+HIWIN was among the first to sign a 1.2 MW contract to purchase locally produced renewable energy, with approximately 1.5 million kWh of solar power available for wheeling annually starting in 2024, for a duration of 20 years.
+Actual wheeling of solar power began in April 2024, reaching about 1.12 million kWh.

 International environmental protection day activities